ElephantsGroup/eg-user/UPGRADE.md

-Upgrading instructions for Yii2-user
+Upgrading instructions for eg-user
 ====================================

 The following upgrading instructions are cumulative.
 That is, if you want to upgrade from version A to version C and there is version B between A and C, you need to following the instructions for both A and B.

-Upgrade from Yii2-user 0.9.* to Yii2-user 0.9.4
+Upgrade from eg-user 0.9.* to eg-user 0.9.4

 - New authentication via social networks has been introduced.
 You should update your `authClientCollection` component as described in [guide](docs/social-auth.md).